senresearch/Helium.jl/README.md

 - `hasColNames`: a boolean.
 If `true` (default: `true`) we assume that the CSV file includes the column names.
 - `hasRowNames`: a boolean.
 If `true` (default:`false`) we assume that the CSV file includes the row names.
 - `strMiss`: a string in the CSV file that identifies missing elements in the matrix.
 By default "NA" and "missing" are considered as missing data and they will be mapped as `NaN` inside the matrix.
 The string `strMiss` represents an additional possibility to look for missing or NA element.
 It is not case sensitive.
+- `sep`: a string delimiter that separates the elements.
+By defaults, the delimiter is a comma ",".
 - `skipCol`: the number of columns to skip before to start reading the matrix in the CSV file.
 By default, its value is 0.
 If its value is greater than zero then the skipped columns will be saved as supplemental data in the helium file.

 #### Example 2